JGNN

 Javadoc.
 Instances of model trainers

-accept a method chain notation to set their parameters.
-Parameters usually include training and validation data
+accept chain notation to set parameters like training and validation data

-(these should be made first and depend on the model training class) and aspects of the training strategy like the number of epochs, patience
+(these should be created first and depend on the model training class) and aspects of the learning strategy like the number of epochs, patience

 for early stopping, the employed optimizer, and loss functions.
 An example is presented below.